gavinjalberghini/Unity-Mentorship-2021/Documents/StoryBoards/Miles_Lomanno_Minigame_Idea.md

 human catches you.
 You also have to finish before the time the farmer has to get to work.

 Mechanical elements: The pig will filp over and roll in mud while the circle button is held down, and stand up when it's released.
-The game will switch to a game over screen ifthe pig is spotted by the human, and switch to a brief "you win" screen, then go back to the hub world if you use up all of the mud.
+The game will switch to a game over screen if the pig is spotted by the human, and switch to a brief "you win" screen, then go back to the hub world if you use up all of the mud.